eosrio/hyperion-docs/docs/providers/install/manual_install.md

 installation, this is the way to go.

 !!! warning
-    If you are running more than one node (Leap/Savanna), you can now configure the failover option directly in the `connections.json` file.
+    If you are running more than one SHIP node, you can now configure the failover option directly in the `connections.json` file.
 Please refer to the section detailing the new parameters by clicking [here](../setup/connections.md)

 !!! info
-    Review the guidelines for configuring Hyperion for Provider Registration on Qry, a new decentralized ecosystem that provides access to a variety of data services and APIs.
+    Review the guidelines for configuring Hyperion for Provider Registration on QRY, a new decentralized ecosystem that provides access to a variety of data services and APIs.
 Follow the steps outlined in [Config Provider](../../providers/setup/qry_connection.md) steps

 !!! attention
     Recommended OS: Ubuntu 24.04